ADCI/vagrant-vm/cookbooks/composer/README.md

 - project_dir: The directory where your project's composer.json can be found
 - dev: Install packages listed in require-dev, default false
 - quiet: Do not output any message, default true
+- optimize_autoloader: Optimize PSR0 packages to use classmaps, default false

 #### Examples
 ```